Everything you need to know about Blue Whale Watching in Loreto

 When to see blue whales in Baja California Sur

 Blue whales migrate to the Gulf of California near Loreto each year.
-The best time to see whales in Loreto is in winter, which runs between January-March.
+The best time to see whales in Loreto is in winter, which runs between January and March.
 But the best time for blue whale watching in Loreto, Mexico is between February and March, when numbers are highest so you have more chance of a sighting.

-You may also be wondering if there’s a best time of day to see blue whales in Loreto?
-The answer is no – whales sightings are often down to luck.
-Having said that, we tend to have better luck on morning whale watching trips as there are less boats out on the ocean and conditions can be calmer.
+You may also be wondering if there’s a best time of day to see blue whales in Loreto.
+The answer is no – whale sightings are often down to luck.
+Having said that, we tend to have better luck on morning whale watching trips as there are fewer boats out on the ocean and conditions can be calmer.
 But whether you choose morning, afternoon or evening, you’re bound to have an amazing time.

 How to see blue whales in Loreto